Christian047/list-exercises/README.md

-This is a python list assignment
+This is a series of exercises using Lists in python